Rathlin Island

-Rathlin Island (Reachlainn, /ga/; Local Irish dialect: Reachraidh, /ga/; Scots: Racherie) is an island and civil parish off the coast of County Antrim (of which it is part) in Northern Ireland.
-It is Northern Ireland's northernmost point.
+Rathlin Island (Reachlainn, /ga/; Local Irish dialect: Reachraidh, /ga/; Scots: Racherie) is an island and civil parish off the coast of Northern Ireland.
+It is part of County Antrim and is Northern Ireland's northernmost point.
 As of the 2021 Census there were 141 people living on the island.

 Geography

-Rathlin is the only inhabited offshore island of Northern Ireland, with a steadily growing population of approximately 150 people, and is the most northerly inhabited island off the coast of Northern Ireland.
-The reverse-L-shaped Rathlin Island is 4 mi from east to west, and 2+1/2 mi from north to south.
+Rathlin is the only inhabited offshore island of Northern Ireland, with a population of approximately 150 people, and is the most northerly inhabited island off the coast of Northern Ireland.
+The reverse L-shaped Rathlin Island is 4 mi from east to west, and 2+1/2 mi from north to south.

 The highest point on the island is Slieveard, 134 m above sea level.
 Rathlin is 15+1/2 nmi from the Mull of Kintyre, the southern tip of Scotland's Kintyre peninsula.
 It is part of the Causeway Coast and Glens council area, and is represented by the Rathlin Development & Community Association.

-Townland
+Townlands

 Rathlin is part of the traditional barony of Cary (around the town of Ballycastle), and of Causeway Coast and Glens Borough Council.
 The island constitutes a civil parish and is subdivided into 22 townlands: